TabbyCAD Licensing FAQ¶

 Q: What are the restrictions on node-locked licenses?

-There are no restrictions on the number of concurrently running processes, number of users, total execution time, etc. The Tabby CAD Suite does not collect or transmit any usage data, all checks are performed locally.
+There are no restrictions on the number of concurrently running processes, number of users, total execution time, etc. The Tabby CAD Suite does not collect or transmit any usage data for node licenses, all checks are performed locally.

 For Github actions, an additional restriction is that the repository must be private.
 This is to avoid accidental distribution of the Tabby CAD Suite binaries to third parties, which is not allowed under the license terms.